 D4.

+Name Documentation for the data delivery

+Category Enabler

+Weight 20%

-Name Documentation for the data delivery Category Enabler Weight 20% Question type Multiple choice (1 answer possible) Rationale This item examines the documentation provided by the digital public service as a means to facilitate the end users in understanding and efficiently (re)using the digital outcome of the digital public service.
-This item examines a semantic behavioural interoperability capability that enables and facilitates the digital public service to deliver data information and knowledge towards its end users.
-This item is compliant with the EIRA ABB Semantic Interoperability Specification Question To what extent does the digital public service provide documentation about the data, information and knowledge delivered?
-The digital public service does not provide any documentation about the delivered data, information and knowledge The digital public service provides documentation about the delivered data, information and knowledge on an ad-hoc basis (upon request) The digital public service provides documentation about the delivered data, information and knowledge via a custom channel (e.g. website) The digital public service provides documentation about the delivered data, information and knowledge via a custom channel (e.g. website) The digital public service provides documentation about the delivered data, information and knowledge via multiple channels (e.g. open data portals/catalogues, website, etc.) The digital public service provides documentation about the delivered data, information and knowledge via multiple channels (e.g. data portals/catalogues, website, etc.) and it offers a subscription service (e.g. for updates, support, etc.) Examples Data formats and types of the digital public service are described in its functional specifications Data and metadata formats and types of the digital public service are described in multiple documentations Question logic Next question
+This item examines the documentation provided by the service as a means to facilitate the end users in understanding and efficiently (re)using the digital outcome of the service.

+This item examines a semantic behavioural interoperability capability that enables and facilitates the service to deliver data information and knowledge towards its end users.

+To what extent does the service provide documentation about the data, information and knowledge delivered?

+- The service does not provide any documentation about the delivered data, information and knowledge - The service provides documentation about the delivered data, information and knowledge on an ad-hoc basis (upon request) - The service provides documentation about the delivered data, information and knowledge via a custom channel (e.g. website) - The service provides documentation about the delivered data, information and knowledge via multiple channels (e.g. open data portals/catalogues, website, etc.) - The service provides documentation about the delivered data, information and knowledge via multiple channels (e.g. data portals/catalogues, website, etc.) and it offers a subscription service (e.g. for updates, support, etc.) - Not applicable or not necessary (according to the scope of the service) - No answer

+- Data formats and types of the service are described in its functional specifications - Data and metadata formats and types of the service are described in multiple documentations